atomgalaxy/wg21-calltarget/calltarget.md

 ```

 This pattern covers all cases that need evaluated base operands, while making
-it explicit that the operand is evaluated due to the static cast.
+it explicit that the operand is evaluated due to the `static_cast`.

 Examples: